This is a Guest Post by Ashley Furness, a CRM Analyst for Software Advice

 Goodbye Crutches’ “Mary the Motivated Mom” persona called wanting to know if the scooter could be disassembled because it wouldn’t fit in the trunk of her car.
 That could be useful as a potential fear during the pre-purchase stage.
 “Will this fit into my trunk?”
 In response, marketing might include a diagram in marketing materials that shows how the scooter folds up and fits the dimensions of most standard vehicle trunks.

 To record and track this data, allow space either on your agent tickets or a separate document to track these “fears” “wants” or “values.”
 This provides agents the opportunity to share experiences like the Mary the Motivated Mom example.

 - When is the Best Time to Talk to Them?

 - Does This Persona Deserve Spend?

-Customer service can also enable your marketing team to prioritize spend.
-Earlier, I mentioned support agents identifying every ticket with a existing persona.
+Customer service can also enable your marketing team to prioritize spending.
+Earlier, I mentioned support agents identifying every ticket with an existing persona.

 Depending on what percent of sales that persona contributes, the company might decrease marketing investments for that profile if spend exceeds customer support costs.

 In order for this checklist to work, you need to make sure your customer service team understands the persona traits and the value of refining them.
 Keep a poster in the service department that provides a visual representation of your personas so they are always top of mind.

 Equally important, you need to enable processes and procedures for recording and tracking these buyer persona traits through customer service.
 This could be as simple as a physical checklist they keep at their desk with lines for “communications channel” or “Use case.”
 Or you could go one step further and integrate this into your issue tracking software with custom fields and reports.